Tathāgatagarbha sūtras: Ratnagotravibhāga

-Of disputed authorship, the Ratnagotravibhāga (otherwise known as the Uttaratantra), is the only Indian attempt to create a coherent philosophical model based on the ideas found in the Tathāgatagarbha Sutras.
+Of disputed authorship, the Ratnagotravibhāga (otherwise known as the Mahāyānottaratantraśāstra or just Uttaratantra - "The Supreme Continuum"), is the only Indian attempt to create a coherent philosophical model based on the ideas found in the Tathāgatagarbha Sutras.
 The Ratnagotravibhāga especially draws on the Śrīmālādevī Siṃhanāda Sūtra.
 Despite East Asian Buddhism's propensity for the concepts found in the Tathāgatagarbha Sutras, the Ratnagotravibhāga has played a relatively small role in East Asian Buddhism.
-This is due to the primacy of sutra study in East Asian Buddhism.
+This is due to the primacy of sutra study and the centrality of the Awakening of Faith in East Asian Buddhism.

 The Ratnagotravibhāga sees the Buddha-nature (tathāgatagarbha) as "suchness" or "thusness" - the abiding reality of all things - in a state of tarnished concealment within the being.
 The idea is that the ultimate consciousness of each being is spotless and pure, but surrounded by negative tendencies which are impure.
 Paul Williams comments on how the impurity is actually not truly part of the Buddha-nature, but merely conceals the immanent true qualities of Buddha mind (i.e. the buddha-nature) from manifesting openly: